zdoom-docs/stable/api-inter-StatusScreen.md

    TODO

-- `SNL_PointerOn`
+- `Snl_PointerOn`

    TODO

 - `SP_State`

-   Used in single-player status screens during the `StatCount` stage for indicating the current round of statistics to count up.
+   Used in single-player status screens during the `STATCOUNT` stage for indicating the current round of statistics to count up.

 - `ShadowAlpha`